Tuesday Sunset Parade

 Lincoln Memorial

 On November 10, 1954, the 179th birthday of the United States Marine Corps, a bronze monument modeled after the famous photo of the flag raising on Mount Suribachi, Iwo Jima, was unveiled at the Arlington National Cemetery.
-President Dwight D. Eisenhower dedicated the U.S. Marine Corps War Memorial to all Marines who had died to keep their country free.
+President Dwight D. Eisenhower dedicated the U.S. Marine Corps War Memorial to all Marines who paid the ultimate sacrifice during wars in our nation's history.

 01